10 Cancer-Fighting Foods

 Brussels sprouts, broccoli, and other cruciferous vegetables may also modulate how cancer cells function.

 They have substances with anti-cancer effects known as isothiocyanates which trigger apoptosis, regulate proliferation, and help control the cell cycle.
-They are potentially helpful in combination with chemotherapeutic agents and may work synergistically to eradicate cancer cells.
+They are believed to be potentially helpful in combination with chemotherapeutic agents, potentially working synergistically to support cancer treatment.

 6. Leafy greens

-Additional to providing a source of vitamins and minerals necessary to fight cancer, dark green leafy vegetables also have high betacarotene levels.
+In addition to providing essential vitamins and minerals, which are important for overall health. dark green leafy vegetables also have high beta-carotene levels.
 They increase the antioxidant profile in patients with chronic diseases and relieve inflammation (7).

 7. Walnuts